felixstrobel/tryhackme/nmap/README.md

 ## Task 3

 <i>We can perform a syn scan on the target machine.
 To do so we can use the `-sS` flag.
 It could be that you need root privileges to run this command.
-In that case run the command with `sudo`.<br>
+In this case, run the command with `sudo`.<br>
 The full command looks like this: `nmap -sS MACHINE_IP`</i>

 1. What will this command be without the MACHINE_IP address?<br>
    `nmap -sS`

-<i>After scanning nmap returns the following output.
+<i>After scanning, nmap returns the following output.
 We can see that two ports are exposed by the machine.</i>

 <pre>
 PORT   STATE SERVICE